 The current lines and dots series grew from this simple, essential visual curiosity.

 This work is cast paraffin wax that uses oil paint to pigment the wax for color.
 Extremely well-built, they are cast onto a .375 thick plywood panel that has .75 thick x 1.25 wide interlocking oak frame screwed every 4” to the panel, and then a .5-spacing wire mesh hardware cloth stapled to both sides of the panel before wax is then cast onto each face.
 They are hung securely on the wall using 2 German-engineered, high-quality hangers (included) rated for either 50 or 75 pounds each depending upon the actual weight of the panel.
 D-rings mounted to the backs of the panel serve as the secure device from which the panels are hung.

 Born in 1957 in Lincoln Nebraska.
 BA in Fine Art from New College of the University of South Florida in Sarasota and an MFA in Ceramics from the Rhode Island School of Design in Providence, RI.
-Academic involvement includes a Fulbright to the Czech Republic, lecturing widely on contemporary American ceramics abroad and contemporary Czech ceramics across the U.S. East Coast, and teaching appointments both full and part-time, serving as Adjunct Faculty in Visual Art at Roger Williams University in Bristol, RI since 2000.
+Academic involvement includes a Fulbright to the Czech Republic, lecturing widely on contemporary American ceramics abroad and contemporary Czech ceramics across the U.S. East Coast, and teaching appointments both full and part-time.